-SUPREME COURT JUDGEMENT: I leave everything in God's hands- Ihedioha — Daily Times Nigeria
+Supreme Court Judgement: I leave everything in God's hands- Ihedioha — Daily Times Nigeria

-The outgoing governor of Imo state Rt.
+The outgoing governor of Imo State, Rt.
 Hon.
-Emeka Ihedioha has surrendered the circumstances leading to his removal from office to the hands of God, saying the mandate freely given to him was traucated by the Supreme Court in contravention of the will of the people of the
+Emeka Ihedioha, has surrendered the circumstances leading to his removal from office to the hands of God, saying the mandate freely given to him was truncated by the Supreme Court in contravention of the will of the people of the state.

-The governor said even though he totally disagree with the Supreme Court ruling which anuuled his election, he is working for a smooth handover to Senator Hope Uzodinma of the All Progressives Congress and asked his aides to ensure bthat all government properties in their care are duly handed cover without any unwholesome activity.
+The governor said even though he totally disagreed with the Supreme Court ruling which anuuled his election, he is working for a smooth handover to Senator Hope Uzodinma of the All Progressives Congress and asked his aides to ensure that all government properties in their care are duly handed cover without any unwholesome activity.

 He thanked the people of the state and those that worked with him, saying they all contributed immensely to achieve the tremendous progress recorded in the “Rebuild Imo Project” of his administration.